brave/leo/src/components/README.md

 # Components

-Leo's components are written in Svelte and compiled/wrapped into other formats.
+Nala's components are written in Svelte and compiled/wrapped into other formats.

 Currently, the supported formats are: